Foundation-Devices/passport2/DEVELOPMENT.md

     cargo install cbindgen

 #### Cross-Compiler Toolchain
-The cross compiler enables your PC to build code for the STM32H753 MCU used by Passport.
-Use the following commands to install and build the cross compiler and MicroPython tools.
+The cross-compiler enables your PC to build code for the STM32H753 MCU used by Passport.
+Use the following commands to install and build the cross-compiler and MicroPython tools.

     sudo apt install gcc-arm-none-eabi
     cd ~/passport2